dodgeballhq/dodgeball-examples/README.md

 ## Server-Side Examples

-### NodeJS
+### node-js

-The NodeJS examples are contained in the `server/nodejs` folder.
-To start the NodeJS example server, do the following:
+The node-js examples are contained in the `server/node-js` folder.
+To start the node-js example server, do the following:

-1. Paste your `DODGEBALL_PRIVATE_API_KEY` into a new file: `server/nodejs/.env`.
+1. Paste your `DODGEBALL_PRIVATE_API_KEY` into a new file: `server/node-js/.env`.
 Your `.env` should look like this:

 ``` #.env
 DODGEBALL_PRIVATE_API_KEY="whatever-your-private-key-is"